3 Reasons to Check Your Rolling Paper Ingredients Now

-Whether you're a worldly smoker or a novice, rolling paper is an essential tool that can satisfy your smoking needs.
+Whether you're a worldly smoker or a novice, rolling paper is an essential tool to satisfy your smoking needs.
 However, you probably don't know this; rolling papers are made with various ingredients, and some can be harmful.
-Take a roll of Rizla and look at the ingredients.
+So take a roll of Rizla and look at the ingredients.
 Here are three reasons you should check your rolling paper ingredients now.

 Some ingredients may contain harmful chemicals.
-I'm sure you're aware of the dangers tobacco can pose to your health.
+I'm sure you're aware of tobacco's dangers to your health.
 For instance, their smoke can cause damage to the lungs, respiratory tract, and heart.
-In the long run, it may cause liver cancer.
+In addition, in the long run, it may cause liver cancer.
 However, there are other smoking products you should be concerned about.
-Some rolling papers, for example, can release harmful chemicals into your body when used for the long term.
+Some rolling papers, for example, can release harmful chemicals into your body when used in the long term.

 Cigarette rolling papers are made from a variety of vegetable cellulose-based materials.
-Although most papers are derived from wood pulp, some are from cotton linters, flax, hemp, or rice.
+Although most papers are derived from wood pulp, some are cotton, flax, hemp, or rice.

 First, let me start by saying that there was never a bad batch of papers.
-It's at the manufacturer's discretion to add things such as cyanide and other harmful substances to the rolling paper.
+It's at the manufacturer's discretion to add cyanide and other harmful substances to the rolling paper.